glFusion/profile/README.md

 =======

 Custom Profile plugin for glFusion
-Release 1.0.0
+Release 1.1.4

 The Custom Profile plugin for glFusion allows the administrator to create custom profile elements for user acccounts.
 Prevously, this required significant cusom programming and template modification.

-Although some templates still need to be customized, and a few functions added to lib-custom.php, this only needs to be done once.
-After the initial setup, custom fields can be created and removed at will with no further site customization and no database modifications.

-NOTE: Beginning with glFusion 1.1.7, no template modifications are needed.
-However, the CUSTOM_ functions form lib-custom.php will be used if they're available.

-If you've made additional customizations and  need to modify the templates manually, the affected templates are:
-    {layout_dir}/custom/memberdetail.thtml
-    {layout_dir}/users/custom/profile.thtml
-    {layout_dir}/admin/user/custom/edituser.thtml
+This plugin requires the LGLib plugin for message handling and other functions.
+To enable messages to the user, add
+    {lglib_messages}
+shortly after the <body> tag in {layout_dir}/header.thtml.
+This is where alerts about missing or invalid field data will be displayed.

 Please feel free to distribute this program.
 However you must include the copyright and license information.
-Please don't remove the copyright information within the page unless authorized.
+Please do not remove the copyright information within the page unless authorized.
 Copyrights information in acceptable form is allowed.

-Copyright (C) 2009 by Lee Garner <lee@leegarner.com>
+Copyright (C) 2009-2016 by Lee Garner <lee@leegarner.com>

 LICENSE: